Allure TestOps 4.12.0 Feature Review

 Since the last feature review, we've put a lot of effort into making your workflow smoother and safer, and we really hope you'll like the results!
-For the full changelog, you can take a look at the release notes; here, let's take a look at some of the more interesting stuff.
+For the full changelog, you can view the release notes; here, let's go over some of the more interesting stuff.

 Breaking changes and warnings

 But first things first - a few warnings.

 - Upgrading to release 4.11.0 is irreversible, you won't be able to roll back.

 - For the release 4.12.0 to run, you're going to have to update the configuration (click here for more info).

 - As of January 1st, 2023, PostgreSQL releases less than 14 will no longer be supported - though you'll still be able to run Allure TestOps versions released before January 1st, 2023.
 Details are available on this page.